Master times tables with these traditional maths games

 Times Tables with Dice

-The usual cubic dice will only get you as far as 6 x 6 = 36 so ideally you'll get your hands on a pair of 10 sided dice.
+You can play this with normal cubic dice, but they will only get you as far as 6 x 6 = 36.
+So ideally you'll want to get your hands on a pair of 10 sided dice.

 The game works just like the playing card game.
 Roll the dice and the learner answers as fast as they can.
 Gradually reduce the time allowed so that the answers pop out almost instantly.